huan9huan/ganhacks/README.md

 ## 16: Discrete variables in Conditional GANs

-- Use an Embedding layer
+- Use an Embedding layer `label => embedding`
-- Add as additional channels to images
+- Add as additional channels to images `???`
-- Keep embedding dimensionality low and upsample to match image channel size
+- Keep embedding dimensionality low and upsample to match image channel size `???`

 ## 17: Use Dropouts in G in both train and test phase
 - Provide noise in the form of dropout (50%).